Healthy Homes Assessment Flaxmere

 Insulation Flaxmere

-The "R" refers to thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3